ShopBonsai/docs/docs/product-feeds/format.md

 > **optional**

-Variant’s sale price, if the variant is on sale.
+Variant’s price before discount, if the variant is on sale.
 Includes currency.
 Example: `150 USD`.

 ## `google_product_category`